 The first new Al Stewart album to be released after I discovered him was 1988’s Last Days of the Century – not one of his best, admittedly, but still perfectly listenable, featuring a then unknown Tori Amos on backing vocals.
 On the back of this record Stewart toured with a full band, giving me the chance to see him live for the first time at the Town & Country Club (now the Forum) in Kentish Town.
 It was a hugely enjoyable concert, featuring a generous cross-section of his songs and also, I recall, a fine uptempo version of Leonard Cohen’s “One Of Us Cannot Be Wrong”.
 Funnily enough I was wearing a Leonard Cohen T-shirt that evening, which I had purchased at his Royal Albert Hall concert earlier in the year.
 With a few other diehards I hung around by the Town & Country Club stage door after the show, and met Stewart for an autograph or two.
 He commented favourably on the T-shirt and told me a story of a time when he had met Cohen.
-The details of this encounter are unfortunately now lost to me, other than that the old groaner said to him: “I’m waiting for Suzanne.”
+The details of this encounter are unfortunately now lost to me, other than that the old groaner said to Al: “I’m waiting for Suzanne.”

 Not long after that (in 1989, maybe), I made the short journey along the south coast from my home in Brighton for my second Al Stewart concert in the unglamorous surroundings of the Assembly Hall in Worthing.
 This was also a full-band show, but the only thing I can remember about it is that the bloke playing saxophone left the stage and wandered around the hall while taking his solo on “Year of the Cat”.
 I’d like to think Stewart played “Manuscript” that night, probably the only song in the world that namechecks Worthing, but I honestly can’t remember whether he did or not.

 I saw Stewart a few more times after that (the Royal Festival Hall in 1991 among them), but these were all solo or duo acoustic shows and therefore bereft of the electric dynamics of Stewart at his folk-rock best.
 In fact, with the exception of a full-band show at the Royal Albert Hall in 2013, I’m not sure he’s played with a proper band (meaning electric guitar, bass and drums) for years.
-His albums, since 1993’s excellent Famous Last Words, have also tended to err on the side of unplugged caution.
+His recent albums, since 1993’s excellent Famous Last Words, have also tended to err on the side of unplugged caution.
 This is a real shame, since these songs are certainly at their best with the amps turned up and the pulse of a rock beat going through them.

 I’ve written this article because Al Stewart has given, and continues to give, enormous listening pleasure to me, and I wanted to set down some of my experiences of being a fan of his over the past 30 years.
 His songs are like no others; they are lucid, moving, clever, funny and endlessly quotable.
 Here, for example, is a beautiful and perfectly balanced couplet: “And had I but known last summer what I now understand/I’d have never set my foot inside this bleak and bitter land.”
 There are so many others, but don’t take my word for it – listen for yourself.